ataylorme/Advanced-WordPress-on-Pantheon/README.md

 * Open a terminal
 * Checkout the Git repository
 * Enter the Git docroot

+## Local Development

+### Using Lando as a local development environment
+First, take care of the one-time setup steps below:
+* Install [Lando](https://docs.devwithlando.io/) if not already installed
+* Edit `.lando.yml` and update `name`, `site` and `id` to match those of your Pantheon site

+Then, use `lando start` and `lando stop` to start and stop the local development environment.

+### Using another local development environment
+All of these steps are a one-time step unless noted.

+* Install [Composer](https://getcomposer.org) if not already installed
-* Install Composer if not already installed
+* Install [NodeJS](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) if not already installed
 * Copy `sample.env` to `.env` and update the values accordingly
-* Install Node JS, NPM and Yarn if not already installed
-* Run `./bin/local-build.sh` to install Composer dependencies and compile assets with gulp
+* Run `./bin/install-composer-dependencies.sh` to install PHP dependencies with Composer

-## Local Development
-* Change into the theme directory at `web/wp-content/themes/twentyseventeen-child`
-* Update the `url` export in `web/wp-content/themes/twentyseventeen-child/gulp/constants.js` with your local development URL
+    - `composer update` will need to be ran if `composer.json` has been changed
-* Run `npm install`, if needed, to download dependencies
+* Run `./.circleci/build-gulp-assets.sh` to compile theme assets

+### Updates and file changes
+* `composer update` will need to be ran after any changes to `composer.json`
+    - Any non-custom PHP code, including to WordPress core, new plugins, etc., should be managed with Composer and updated in this way.
+* `npm run gulp` will need to be ran in `web/wp-content/themes/twentyseventeen-child` after any changes to `web/wp-content/themes/twentyseventeen-child/source` files
-* Run `npm run gulp` to build the CSS and JavaScript
+    - `npm run watch` can be used to build the production CSS and JavaScript files, watch for changes in the source files, and rebuild the production files after a change.
-* Run `npm run dev` to build the CSS and JavaScript, watch for changes and start a [BrowserSync](https://browsersync.io/) instance for automated reloading
+    - `npm run dev` is the same as above but it also starts a [BrowserSync](https://browsersync.io/) instance for automated reloading.
+Be sure to update the `url` export in `web/wp-content/themes/twentyseventeen-child/gulp/constants.js` with your local development URL.

-## Notes
 * `npm install` will need to be ran after any changes to `web/wp-content/themes/twentyseventeen-child/package.json`
-* `composer update` will need to be ran after any changes to `composer.json`
-* `gulp` will need to be ran in `web/wp-content/themes/twentyseventeen-child` after any changes to `web/wp-content/themes/twentyseventeen-child/source` files
+    - This is for advanced users who wish to customize their frontend build process.